fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ###  On Cuisines and Corn
 - [Overview VIDEO; small changes; quiz tips; why the set of readings for today)](https://youtu.be/zRz17bvrWLQ)
 - _HAE_, 13--31 (from 1: Cuisine of Contact).
 - Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (1: This Beautifull Noble Eare), read 4--15 and 45--48 more carefully; skim (but don't skip) 15--45 on the various dishes.
-Nothing about particular dishes will be on the quiz, but I will ask why such descriptions are there, so look for those bits in the pages you're skimming.
+Nothing about particular dishes will be on the quiz, but expect to explain why such descriptions are there.
 HINT: It has something to do with how dishes move across cultures (but you'll want to be able to elaborate on that point in your reply).
+- Erick Castellanos and Sarah Bergstresser, "The Mexican and Transnational Lives of Corn: Technological, Political, Edible Object", in _Edible Identities_ (ed.
+Broulotte and Di Giovine), Taylor & Francis (2016), 201--216.

+#### Noteworthy
 - Michael Pollan, _Omnivore's Dilemma_, (Chap.
 2: The Farm), 32--56.
 The point of this reading (it's the fastest read for today) is to get a sense of the commoditization of corn and why it's so cheap now.
 And to compare the meaning of corn as discussed in the other readings with how it's portrayed in this chapter.

-#### Noteworthy
-- Erick Castellanos and Sarah Bergstresser, "The Mexican and Transnational Lives of Corn: Technological, Political, Edible Object", in _Edible Identities_ (ed.
-Broulotte and Di Giovine), Taylor & Francis (2016), 201--216.
 - [Ever wonder what tassles are for?](https://www.youtube.com/watch?v=XEmbOFsqld8) This explains the reproduction and maturity of dent corn, the most common kind of corn grown in the US, mostly for animal feed.
 The corn on the cob you like slathered with butter is sweet corn, and it reproduces the same way, but loses less moisture and is, as you might guess, sweeter.
 The other kind of corn you like to eat is popcorn, which has a non-porous hull.
 If you heat the kernel, the water in the kernel turns to steam, expands, and [turns inside out really slowly](https://www.youtube.com/watch?v=FSZd33awqQk), so you can munch on the starchy interior.

-{% include alert.html class='warning' title='Reading Quiz' text="
+{% include alert.html class='danger' title='Reading Quiz' text="
-This quiz covers early food consumption in early America, how food and personal/community/national identity were intertwined (as we see in attitudes about corn) and how meanings of food can be utterly transformed over time.
-It will also ask you about the main points of the Pollan article, but nothing specific, so just read for the big picture.
+This quiz covers early food consumption in early America, how food and personal/community/national identity were intertwined (as we see in attitudes about corn) and how meanings of food can be utterly transformed over time, as outlined in the Castellanos and Bergstresser article.
 "%}